 The Plan's investment managers invest the Plan's assets with the aim of managing key financial risks and to ensure the Plan has sufficient funds to meet its pension liabilities as they fall due.
-The Plan's investment strategy is to target returns necessary to provide long term self sufficiency of funding, with minimal risk.
-The Trustee's policy as at 31 March 2015 was structured around the following risks:
+The Plan's investment strategy is to target returns necessary to provide long term self-sufficiency of funding, with minimal risk.
+The Trustee's current policy is structured around the following risks: